wemilabs/cuttypie-dev/content/blog/network-intrusion-analysis-part-3-nids-prototype.md

 ### Prerequisites

 - **Install Scapy globally in the Python environment**: Run `sudo python3 -m pip install scapy` in the terminal.
 - **Run with Permissions**: On Linux/Mac, use `sudo python3 nids_prototype.py` because sniffing requires root access.
-On Windows, it might be needed to adjust permissions or use a tool like `Npcap`.
+On Windows, it might be needed to adjust permissions or use a tool like `npcap`.

 ---